Shravani-d23/Netflix-Content-Strategy-Dashboard/README.md

 # Netflix Content Strategy Dashboard
 <br>

 Analyzes 8,000+ titles from Netflix to uncover content trends, audience preferences, and global distribution strategy.
-Built in Power BI, with SQL for data extraction and Excel for preprocessing, delivering actionable insights into genre popularity, maturity ratings, and international expansion.
+Built in Power BI with SQL for data extraction and Excel for preprocessing, delivering actionable insights into genre popularity, maturity ratings, and international expansion.

 <br>